Rhea Kohan

 Rhea Kohan (née Arnold) is an American writer, author of the novels Save Me a Seat (1979) and Hand-Me-Downs (1980).

 Biography

 Born Rhea Arnold, Kohan grew up in a traditional Jewish home in Brooklyn, New York.
 Her mother was a homemaker and her father was a school principal who moonlighted as head of the local yeshiva.
 She studied chemistry in college.

-She is the wife of Emmy award-winning writer, producer, and composer, Buz Kohan, and mother of twins Jono and David, and Jenji Kohan.
+She is married to Emmy award-winning writer, producer, and composer, Buz Kohan, and mother of twins Jono and David, and Jenji Kohan.